proszxppp/CBn-end-point-binding/README.md

 The docking-produced initial conditions of host-guest complexes are put in folders with the docking keyword.
 When reusing these data, please combine the host and guest coordinates into a single file to make the bound complex.

-The full text of the current CBn end-point manuscript is freely available online at

-or published version at